 The Anthony School Early Childhood Program includes three-year-olds through Kindergarten students.
-Both full-day and half-day programs are offered for PreK3 and PreK4; three-year-olds also have the option of attending on Tuesday/Thursday, Monday/Wednesday/Friday, or Monday through Friday.
+Both full-day and half-day programs are offered for PreK3 and PreK4; three-year-olds also have the option of attending on Monday/Wednesday/Friday, or Monday through Friday.

 The Early Childhood curriculum and learning centers are planned not only to be developmentally appropriate, but also to allow each child to have opportunities to learn through a variety of experiences.
 Classrooms and schedules are designed to allow students participation in group activities and lessons, as well as to make choices for individual learning or free time.
 Frequent student interaction allows development of appropriate social behavior as stated in the school's philosophy, and small classes accommodate group or individual instruction.
-Classes in which the children participate include Physical Education, Music, Spanish, Library, Art and Technology along with the usual classroom activities.
+Classes in which the children participate include Physical Education, Music, Spanish, Library, Art, STEAM Program and Technology along with the usual classroom activities.
 Daily instruction is enhanced with the use of SMART boards and iPads.

 Student progress is evaluated in a variety of ways.
 Teachers use regular observation during group and individual activities as well as individual work portfolios and skills checklists.
 Progress is reported to parents in conferences three times during the school year (fall, winter, spring).
 Teachers are also available for parent conferences at any other time during the year if an individual need arises.
 There is regular communication between teachers and parents via class notes, weekly newsletters, or e-mail.

 The Anthony School Elementary Program includes students in the first through fifth grades.
 Placement of students in classes is done with great care, taking into consideration such factors as male/female ratios, student/teacher personalities, student/student relationships, and student individual academic strengths and needs.